Hypercubesoft/HCLineChartView/README.md

     [self.hcLineChartView updateChartWithXElements:xElements yElements:yElements];
     ```

-In any case, you can download and run sample project from this repository.
-In this project, you can find an example of usage which you can use as a template for your projects.
-This example includes some additional helper classes (HCChartSettings, HCChartData) and additional HCChartLineView methods inside HCLineChartView+SettingsManager category which could help you to better organize your code.
+In any case, you can download and run HCLineChartView Demo project from this repository.
+In this project, there is an example of usage where you can find out how to use this library.

 ## Short preview of HCChartLineView basic parameters and methods